skypjack/entt/README.md

 the data at once while keeping intact the identifiers that the entities originally had.<br/>
-To do that, the registry offers a member function named `restore` that returns a temporary object properly initialized to _restore_ a snapshot:
+To do that, the registry offers a member function named `restore` that returns a temporary object properly initialized to _restore_ a snapshot.

 Example of use: